MicheC28/ECE298A_SimonSays/docs/info.md

 - Verify transitions using state debug signal:
   - `IDLE → DISPLAY → WAIT → CHECK
 - Confirm each state's role:
-  - `DISPLAY`: Colour is displayed long enough for user to understand and colour sequence is consistent between rounds.
+  - `DISPLAY`: Colour is displayed long enough (500ms) for users to understand and colour sequence is consistent between rounds.
   - `WAIT`: State ends only when all required colours are entered. (ex. in the 14-colour sequence, must wait until 14 colours are entered).
-  - `CHECK`: Correct validation. (if the user enters a correct sequence, it should end the game and set game_complete to 1, indicating a win.
+  - `CHECK`: Correct validation. (if the user enters a correct sequence, it should end the game and set game_complete to 1, indicating a win.)

 ### Startup & Seeding